AshridgeTechnologies/elemento/stories/Backlog.md

 - P1: Losing Notes at random points
 - P1: Often loses last character in editing, doesn't show error
 - Circular dependency gives cryptic message 'item added into group <element-name> created a dependencies error'
+- Show which formula is wrong in 'Unable to display the app due to an error in a formula'
+- P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what